RenneLab/hybkit/README.rst

         |example_01_image|

-    Further detail on each provided pipeline can be found in the |Example Analyses| section of |docs_link|_.
+    Further detail on each provided analysis can be found in the |Example Analyses| section of |docs_link|_.

 Installation: